mayasharma2110/Bookworm/README.md

 Please note there are a few changes to the final site since the wireframes were made:

-  * I added a image to the home/reviews page.
+  * I added an image to the home/reviews page.
   * I added a profile page called "My reviews" to the site so logged in users can see the reviews they made easily, from here they can also update/delete the reviews they created.

 ### Surface

 #### Colours
-I noticed that several booksites seem to use a common colour of blue e.g. [Waterstones](https://www.waterstones.com/) and [World of Books](https://www.worldofbooks.com/en-gb), however I chose a main colour of green as I found this a good colour to represent nature/balance and is also calming.
+I noticed that the popular booksite [Waterstones](https://www.waterstones.com/) uses a common colour of teal, however I chose a main colour of green as I found this a good colour to represent nature/balance and is also calming.
 From [Adobe Color](https://color.adobe.com/create/color-wheel) I choose green (#00e676 green accent-3) as the main colour and this site helped me find the split complemantary colours of orange (#ef6c00 orange darken-3) and magenta (#ad1457 pink darken-3).
 For the navbar and headings text I chose a light (#b9f6ca green accent-1) and dark green (#1b5e20 green darken-4) and other text uses dark grey (#424242 grey darken-3).

 #### Imagery
-I picked images of books and people reading books, I also wanted to pick images that created a sense of relaxation and calm (so a few of the images are of people reading outside).
-The images used on the site are credited in the credits - media section of this readme.
+I picked an image of a person reading a book outdoors for the home page as I wanted to create a sense of relaxation and calm.
+Further information on this is given in the credits - media section of this readme.

 ## Features